 Energy is the ability to do work or cause change.
 Energy comes in two basic types: kinetic energy and potential energy.
-Kinetic energy is the energy an object has because of its motion.
-It depends on the object’s mass and velocity.
-Potential energy is the energy that results from the position or shape of an object.
+Kinetic energy is a measure of work an object can do by virtue of its motion.
+It depends on the mass and velocity of the object.
+Potential energy is the energy that results from the position of an object.

 Mechanical energy is the sum of the kinetic and potential energies in a system.
-The principle of the conservation of energy states that the total mechanical energy in a system is the sum of the potential and the kinetic energies which remain constant if the forces which are acting are conservative forces.
+The principle of the conservation of energy states that the total mechanical energy in a system is the sum of the potential and the kinetic energies that remain constant if the forces acting are conservative forces.